Such a beautiful week is coming to a close

-- a pinch each salt & pepper ** more to taste
+- a pinch each salt and pepper + more to taste

-- 3 cups black beans cooked (** or 2 15-oz cans black beans, rinsed & drained)
+- 3 cups black beans, cooked (or 2 15-oz cans black beans, rinsed and drained)

-- 1 cup Manchego cheese divided (** Colby Jack or a Mexican blend)
+- 1 cup Manchego cheese divided (or Colby Jack or a Mexican blend)

 - Add onions, garlic, and peppers.
-Cook 3-4 minutes until the onions become translucent & the garlic is fragrant.
+Cook 3-4 minutes until the onions become translucent and the garlic is fragrant.

-- Add cubed squash, cumin, chili powder, salt & pepper.
+- Add cubed squash, cumin, chili powder, salt, and pepper.

-- (** Keep an eye .. the goal being squash pieces that are fork tender, but not so tender that they start to fall apart and become mushy)
+- (The goal is the squash pieces are fork-tender, but not so tender that they start to fall apart and become mushy)

 - Add the black beans, corn tortilla pieces, and can of enchilada sauce.
 Stir to combine.

 - Turn your oven broiler to high.
-Sprinkle an additional 1/2 cup of cheese over the top of the enchilada mixture and place in the oven under broiler for 3-5 minutes until cheese melts and tortilla edges become a bit golden brown.
+Sprinkle an additional ½ cup of cheese over the top of the enchilada mixture and place in the oven under the broiler for 3-5 minutes until cheese melts, and tortilla edges become a bit golden brown.